 Sure you may be a well seasoned traveler and have been to Asia when you were single, but travelling with a family is different.
 If you’re planning a two to three week holiday, it pays to be well organised and to have your flights, hotels and some sightseeing tours booked in advanced so all you have to do is turn up and enjoy your trip rather than stress out trying to find hotels while keeping the kids at bay.

-As one of my clients once told me, it was just heaven getting off the plane in a new city and seeing our names on a placard and being driven straight to our hotel – no hassles, no stress.
+It was just heaven getting off the plane in a new city and seeing our names on a placard and being driven straight to our hotel – no hassles, no stress.

 Get discounts and book it in green season!